-I remember early in my elementary school carer my mom literally hating parent teacher conferences.
-You parents with a difficult child, you know what I'm talking about.
-My mom would dread every single one!
 That was really my own fault, not hers.
 I was that difficult child.
-But my mom loved me, still does.
-I grew up feeling love and acceptance from my mom.
+But my mom loved me, and still does.
+I grew up feeling love and acceptance from my mother and father.
 I can only compare it to the love of God for His children.
 It's been a blessing!
 Again, instilling in me a great sense of confidence.

 I remember one particular parent teacher conference where my mom was handed a failing report card and told by the teacher that I was stubborn.
 It was even in writing on the back of that report card, and it was true.
 I was stubborn!
 I still have that report card.
 What I'll never forget about that conference was my mom's response.
 It changed my life.
-She looked at the report card, then looked that teacher in the eye and said, "Stubborn is good when you get it headed in the right direction."
+My mom looked at that report card, then looked at the teacher and said, "Stubborn is good when you get it headed in the right direction."

 Your identity and how you see yourself, is quite often shaped by your early life experiences, as mine was.
 Hopefully, you had a great childhood and you have a healthy self-image.
 But maybe you heard the voices that said things that made you doubt your self worth and who you really are.
 Maybe your identity was shaped by those voices.
 If that's you, this post is especially written with you in mind!